-One fine morning earlier this month, I found myself on the banks of Pasak River.
+One fine morning earlier this month, I found myself on the banks of the Pasak River.
 A little north of Bangkok in Thailand at Sao Hai District in Saraburi province.
 We were here to explore the Sunday floating market.
-Given the images of the more popular floating market, we expected the boats on river selling all the colorful fruits and vegetables of Thailand.
+Given the images of the more popular floating market, we expected the boats on the river to sell all the colorful fruits and vegetables of Thailand.
 We reached and found a market on the riverside.
 I was a bit disappointed and thought of all those missed photo opportunities.
-But this was just for a moment before I started exploring Ton Tan market.
+But this was just for a moment before I started exploring the Ton Tan market.

 Bann Ton Tan Riverside Market, Thailand

 Ton Tan Market – Colorful Sweets, Fruits & Garments

 A lot of fried/baked/roasted food was being prepared right in front of us.
 I noticed the women were running most of these shops.
-As if they decided to cook for a larger audience today instead of just cooking for their families only.
+As if they decided to cook for a larger audience today instead of just cooking for their families.
 They chatted with each other as they cooked; and chatted with the customers as they transacted and smiled at us when language was a barrier.
 They were all very graceful with me.
 And made me taste everything that I potentially could.
 When I started walking around the market I was not too sure if I would find any vegetarian stuff to eat.
 But by the end of my walk, I was full by just tasting the options available.